Businesses

 Image credit: Eatbook

-We also saw some lengthy escalators that bring visitors to the red link bridges which connect to the SIT campus, but they don’t seem to be in service just yet.
+We also saw some lengthy escalators that bring visitors to the red link bridges which connect to the SIT campus, providing easy access to the mall for students.

 Level 2 is where you’ll most likely bump into the crowds of students from the nearby SIT campus.
 But, if you’re not scrambling to go to class, the view of their new campus buildings is a sight to take in, and perhaps a stroll along here will help keep the post-lunch nap at bay.